cquickstad/WordscapesCheat/README.md

-# WordscapeCheat
+# WordscapesCheat
-A simple python script that generates all the answers to puzzles in the Wordscape app/game
+A simple python script that generates all the answers to puzzles in the Wordscapes app/game

 ```
-usage: wordscape_cheat.py [-h] letters
+usage: wordscapes_cheat.py [-h] [-d D] [-n N] letters

-Wordscape Cheat Tool
+Wordscapes Cheat Tool

 positional arguments:
-  letters     Letters presented in Wordscape puzzle
+  letters     Letters presented in Wordscapes puzzle

 optional arguments:
   -h, --help  show this help message and exit
+  -d D        Specify a text file containing a custom dictionary
+  -n N        Minimum number of letters for shortest words
 ```